 Chocolate and truffles Advent Calendars for adults who like the good stuff

-My teens, who think Sour Patch Kids are candy perfection, would not be allowed anywhere near this sophisticated, decadent, and expensive Chocolate and Truffles Advent calendar from esteemed British chocolatier Charbonnel et Walker.
+My teens, who think Sour Patch Kids are candy perfection, would not be allowed anywhere near this sophisticated, decadent, and expensive Chocolate and Truffles Advent calendar (item no longer available) from esteemed British chocolatier Charbonnel et Walker.
 But as a special treat for us grownups who may be tearing our hair out in December waiting our online orders to arrive and taking last-minute changes to our kids’ Santa wish list, It’s perfect! ($95, at Williams-Sonoma)

 Hot Tea and Matcha Advent Calendars to warm you up